 P138L60

 The sensing responder should transmit the Sensing Measurement Response frame within aSensingFrameExchangeExpiry (see Table 11-30a (Sensing procedure timing-related parameters)) timeout period in response to the Sensing Measurement Request frame.
 The sensing responder shall set the Measurement Session ID field in the Sensing Measurement Response frame to the value set in this field in the Sensing Measurement Request frame sent by the sensing initiator.
-If the sensing initiator does not receive the Sensing Measurement Response frame within this timeout period, or if a Sensing Measurement Response frame is received with a status code other than SUCCESS, the sensing measurement session shall be considered unsuccessful.
+Upon reception of a Sensing Measurement Response frame, the sensing initiator shall validate the frame and issue an MLME-SENSMSMTSESSION.confirm primitive.
+If the sensing initiator does not receive the Sensing Measurement Response frame within this timeout period, or if a Sensing Measurement Response frame is received with a status code other than SUCCESS, the sensing measurement session shall be considered unsuccessful. (#3026)

 3027 (non-TB sensing measurement exchange)